IvS-Asteroseismology/star_shine/README.md

 If there are issues launching the gui, pip may not have properly installed all Pyside6 dependencies.
 In that case try installing Pyside6 separately with e.g. conda.

-**STAR SHINE has only been tested in Python 3.11**.
+**Star Shine has only been tested in Python 3.11**.
 Using older versions could result in unexpected errors, although any Python version >=3.8 is expected to work.
 An upper limit of 3.12 is set specifically for the GUI dependency pyside6, later versions of this package support higher Python versions.